ooblex/ooblex/README.md

 rtc.py -- This is the main API layer for the the WebRTC service decoder.py -- This is the main live media deocder thread, configured for live webRTC video ingestion.
 ```
 pixel_shuffler.py, npy files, and model.py files support the alread-configured AI models loaded in brain.py.
-This can be modified or removed as needed for the AI model that is to be deployed.
+These can be modified or removed as needed, depending on changes to brain.py